freckletonj/cda_machine_learners/think_big_2023/README.md

 To achieve multi-threading, we scale the number of celery workers we have.
 Since python is single-threaded, this is the easiest way.
 Replace `NUM_WORKERS` with the number of workers you want to run.
-A few workers short of the number of cores you have is a good starting point.
+One or two workers short of the number of cores you have is a good starting point.
 ```sh
 docker-compose up -d --scale celery_worker=NUM_WORKERS
 ```